karllmitchell/Channels-DVR-to-Plex/README.md

 **The main script**

-*channels-transcoder.sh* requires bash, and is designed primarily to run as a nightly job, preferably after all commercial scanning is over (12:01 AM by default), although it can be run from the command line too.
+*channels-transcoder.sh* requires bash, and is designed primarily to run as a nightly job, preferably after all commercial scanning is over (12:01 AM by default), although it has additional functionality when run via the command line too.
 It can be installed either on the same machine as runs Channels DVR, or on another machine as long as you set the HOST variable; Note that it will copy files across the network in this latter mode.
 The advantage of this is that you can run a very low powered machine (ARM board or NAS) for the recording, and then use another higher-powered machine for the transcoding, potentially letting it sleep most of the time.
 By default it lives in /usr/local/bin.

 At the core of the script is ffmpeg, which performs the transcoding via libx264; The same script that performs transcoding from the web interface of Channels DVR.
 By default I have it set up to produce high quality full resolution outputs that look good on a full HDTV with Apple TV, which also runs on most devices that are capable of 1080p playback.
 Both closed captions and sound are preserved from the original MPEG, and if surround sound exists then a stereo track is added for more universal compatibility.
 However, unfortunately Plex at the moment does not support the ability to play back these closed captions, something I'm hoping to fix eventually.